 - It uses your preferred maximum CPC bid, keywords monthly search volume along with historical click through rate and CPC data to stimulate real life scenario.

-- Using your preferred maximum CPC, it will help you calculate daily and monthly ads budget.
+- Using your preferred maximum CPC, it will help you calculate daily, average ad position and monthly ads budget.

 Below is how to use search volume and forecast report to figure out your campaign monthly ads budget and maximum CPC.